 The answer to Voltaire’s question comes from the major body of Graeber’s work.

-One of his most popular books, Debt: the first 5000 years, dismantles what he calls the myth of barter.
+.
 This myth holds that money was introduced to simplify barter between people, only to later be co-opted by states.
 In some way or another, this story made its way from Adam Smith all the way to present day economics textbooks — including, I might add, the one I had to buy as an undergraduate student.
 There is, sadly, no evidence to corroborate the myth of barter.
 What actually happened is best explained by the master himself (or by a lesser god if you don’t want to leave).
 Suffice it to say, reality is much more complicated, but thankfully, also much more interesting.
 Money — or debt, to be precise — was always entangled in local cultures and their histories, in the dynamics of class, ethnicity, religion, violence, sex, and death.
 None of these things made it into my economics textbook.
 Graeber rightfully denounces the laziness of economists unwilling to look beyond their own dogma and learn from the other social sciences.

-His previous book, The Dawn of Everything, co-authored with David Wengrow, continues the shin-kicking.
-If the book’s subtitle is to be believed, The Dawn of Everything contains a new history of humanity.
+.
 I feel I can be a bit critical here and state that the book falls short on that count.
 It sounds like the sort of thing an editor would add to your cover.
 But The Dawn of Everything is not a grand history of prehistoric societies.
 Rather, it is an attempt to refute many of our prejudices about such societies.
 In doing so, the authors show once more that history is much more complicated and interesting than we may have thought.

 Does this sound familiar?
 Hunter-gatherers used to live in small, egalitarian bands.
 At some point, they invented agriculture.
 Because they didn’t want any slackers taking the crops they had labored over for months, they started calling land their own.
 This lead to the rise of private property, which needed to be guaranteed by force — hence, bureaucracy and states came into being.
 And states need someone in charge, which is where we get social classes from.